 Although our initial view is that its integration to our game scenario will be difficult, the role of Artificial Intelligence cannot be neglected.
 Unlike in strategy games, our game - whose scenario details are given next - does not contain a solid set of rules that can guide the AI unit in resolving its search tree.
 The game to be implemented is mainly based on puzzle solving and for the AI player to become a part of it, some relations should exist between the puzzles.
 In reality they do not and this is the difficult part.
 To overcome this difficulty, the puzzles will be associated with each other by ontology mappings.
-Such ontological mappings should aid us in the development and deployment of additional puzzles since they will set out rules by which both the puzzle designer and the programmer should abide.

 1.3.
-Overview of the Project Scope
+Overview of Project Scope

 For this project, our goal is to implement an adventure game from the first person's point of view.
-The game scenario is based on the movie "The Cube" in which the actors are trying to get out of a very large cube shaped building consisting of n\n\n - k rooms.
+The game scenario is based on the movie "The Cube1" in which the actors are trying to get out of a very large cube shaped building consisting of nnn - k rooms.
 The rooms are also cube shaped and they are similar in view.
 Furthermore, on regular intervals, the rooms in the construction change their absolute position inside the cube.